 Additionally, you could agree to take on a slightly higher interest rate in exchange for a lender credit paid toward your closing costs.
 This could greatly reduce your out-of-pocket expense when buying a home in Washington with a VA loan.

-At the end of May 2020, the average rate for a 30-year fixed mortgage was hovering near 2.75%.
+At the beginning of 2024, the average rate for a 30-year fixed mortgage was 6.62%.
 That’s based on the weekly industry survey conducted by Freddie Mac.
-But there’s always a chance they could rise over the coming months.
-In fact, that’s what most economists are predicting.

-Meanwhile, home prices across Washington State are expected to continue rising steadily into 2020.
+Meanwhile, home prices across Washington State are expected to continue rising steadily into 2024.
 This is largely the result of strong demand and inventory shortages.
-With the low rates we are seeing right now, along with the prospect of rising home prices in the future, now could be a great time to make a home purchase.
+With rates continuing to decrease, along with the prospect of rising home prices in the future, now could be a great time to make a home purchase.

 Need a Home Mortgage?

 Sammamish Mortgage offers VA home loans to borrowers across Washington State.
 We are passionate about this program because it rewards our brave men and women in uniform.
+We also offer a variety of other mortgage programs to borrowers across WA, ID, OR, and CO, since 1992.
 Please contact us if you have questions about applying for a VA loan in Washington, or if you would like to receive a rate quote.